 The principal or another member of the administrative staff, designated in writing by the principal and acting at the direction of the principal, may search a student.
-Searches will be conducted based on reasonable suspicion.
-Searches of the person of a student shall be limited to:
+Searches will be

-- A. searches of the pockets of the students - B. searches of any object in the possession of the student - C. a "pat down" of the exterior of the student's clothing additional persons of the same sex as the student being searched shall witness but not participate in the search.
+- A. searches of the pockets of the students - B. searches of any object in the possession of the student - C. a "pat down" of the exterior of the student's clothing

 Searches of the person of a student that require removal of clothing other than a coat or jacket, shall be referred to a law enforcement officer, in accordance with Section IV of this policy.
 Searches of the person of a student shall be conducted in a private room by a person of the same sex as the student being searched.
-At least one but not more than three
+At least one but not more than three additional persons of the same sex as the student being searched shall witness but not participate in the search.